valentino7504/movie-revenue-vs-budget-analysis/README.md

 8. Conclusion

 ## 1. Introduction
 In this mini project, I built a Linear Regression model to study the linear relationship between a movie's production budget and its worldwide revenue.
-I used the Python programming language with the relevant modules to analyse, clean and visualise the data
+I used the Python programming language with the relevant modules to analyse, clean and visualise the data.

 ## 2. Tools Used
 * *JupyterLab* - A web-based interactive development environment for notebooks, data and code.
 #### Python Modules
-* *pandas* - Provided necessary tools to manipulate the data and clean the data
+* *pandas* - Provided necessary tools to manipulate the data and clean the data.
-* *matplotlib* - Used to create basic plots in Python
+* *matplotlib* - Used to create basic plots in Python.
-* *scikit-learn* - Provides simple tools for effective and efficient data analysis applications
+* *scikit-learn* - Provides simple tools for effective and efficient data analysis applications.
-* *requests* - Used to fetch content(HTML) from the url
+* *requests* - Used to fetch content(HTML) from the URL.
-* *BeautifulSoup* - Provides simple tools for parsing HTML, and extracting the data
+* *BeautifulSoup* - Provides simple tools for parsing HTML, and extracting the data.

 ## 3. Problem Statement
 As stated earlier, the question is: <br/>